-After a long period of stable rents, low interest rates and low inflation, 2023 is a very different place for landlords and renters alike.
+After a long period of stable rents, low interest rates and low inflation, late 2023 is a very different place for landlords and renters alike.

 High inflation and high interest rates have caused costs to escalate for landlords.
 This has left many landlords wondering if they’ll break even, unless they increase rents.
 Then there’s the added problem of having to pass stress tests at higher interest rates when they refinance at the end of their fixed term interest rate period, which would have inevitably been at a lower rate.